intuitivecomputing/FACT/mobile_data_collection_backpack_setup_and_software/mobile_data_collection_setup_information.md

 * Zip Ties

 ## Mobile Data Collection Backpack Setup Instructions
-* Follow [Jetson TX2 Setup Instructions](#jetson-tx2-setup-instructions).
+* Follow [Jetson TX2 Setup Instructions](#jtx2).
 Once all of the software is installed, shut down the system, remove everything but the USB hub, and mount the TX2 against the back of the backpack with zip ties.
 * Place the battery pack in the side pocket of the backpack and connect the 12V output to the TX2 and the 5V output to the USB hub.
 * Secure the USB hub and any loose cables with zip ties.

-## Jetson TX2 Setup Instructions
+## <a name="jtx2"></a>Jetson TX2 Setup Instructions
 * Connect the WiFi antennas and the USB hub to the TX2.
 * Connect a monitor to the HDMI port on the TX2.
 Connect a keyboard and mouse to the TX2.
 * Attach the power adapter to the barrel jack on the TX2 and press the power button (first button from the center) to boot up the TX2.